 Online.
-You can access the IRS website at IRS.gov 24 hours a day, 7 days a week to do the following.
+Go to IRS.gov 24 hours a day, 7 days a week to do the following.

-- Access commercial tax preparation and e-file services. - Research your tax guestions online. - · Search publications online by topic or keyword. - Use the online Internal Revenue Code, regulations, or other official guidance.

-View Internal Revenue Bulletins (IRBs) published in the last few years.

-Sign up to receive local and national tax news by email.
+- Access commercial tax preparation and e-file services. - Research your tax questions online. - Search publications online by topic or keyword. - Use the online Internal Revenue Code, regulations, or other official guidance. - View IRBs published in the last few years. - Sign up to receive local and national tax news by email.